-NO regulates numerous and diverse physiological processes, including reproduction and neurotransmission.
-The data presented above indicate that there are many areas in the brain where there is regular, periodic, physiological release of NO throughout the life span.
-This occurs in the hippocampus, cerebellum, and, in particular, in the hypothalamus where NO controls most of the hypothalamic peptidergic neurons (such as CRH, LHRH, GHRH, somatostatin, OT, and VP) and also activates the release of GABA and inhibits that of NE and DA.
+Nitric Oxide regulates numerous and diverse physiological processes, including reproduction and neurotransmission.
+The data presented above indicate that there are many areas in the brain where there is regular periodic physiological release of NO throughout the life span.
+This occurs in the hippocampus, cerebellum, and, in particular, in the hypothalamus, in which NO controls most of the hypothalamic peptidergic neurons (such as CRH, LHRH, GHRH, somatostatin, OT, and VP) and also activates the release of GABA and inhibits that of NE and DA.

-Because of the ubiquitous nature of NO, the inappropriate release of this mediator has been linked to pathogenesis of a number of disease states, including stress, neurodegenerative disorders, inflammation, and septic shock.
-It is already well known that stress and infections with release of viral or bacterial products, such as LPS, cause the induction of cytokines, which are released and travel through the bloodstream.
-LPS and the released cytokines combine with their receptors to induce iNOS expression in neurons, glia, and many other immune cells, producing high amounts of NO than would be released in basal conditions.
-NO itself or combined to other free radicals and other substances produces toxic effects in cells, which cause cell injury and death.
-On the other hand, there appears to be a temporal and functional relation between the HPA axis response and NO formation at every level of the axis, suggesting a fundamental role of NO as a key modulator of the HPA to maintain homeostasis in these pathological states.
+Because of the ubiquitous nature of NO, the inappropriate release of this mediator has been linked to pathogenesis of a number of disease states including stress, neurodegenerative disorders, inflammation and septic shock.
+It is already well known, that stress and infections with release of viral or bacterial products, such as LPS, cause the induction of cytokines, which are released and travel through the bloodstream.
+LPS and the released cytokines combine with their receptors, induce iNOS expression in neurons, glia and many other immune cells, producing high amount of NO, than would be released in basal conditions.
+NO itself or combined to other free radicals and other substances produces toxic effects in cells that bring about cell injury and death.
+On the other hand, there appears to be a temporal and functional relation between de hypothalamo-pituitary-adrenal (HPA) axis response and NO formation at every level of the axis, suggesting a fundamental role of NO as a key modulator of the HPA to maintain homeostasis in these pathological states.